wu-json/blossom/docs/design/2025-12-20-youtube-viewer.md

 2. **Petal source navigation**: Clicking a petal from YouTube navigates to `/youtube?tid={translationId}` instead of chat.
 The viewer fetches the translation record to get video ID, timestamp, and cached frame (for unavailability fallback).

-3. **Frame capture method**: Use Screen Capture API (`getDisplayMedia`) instead of server-side yt-dlp/ffmpeg.
-This eliminates external dependencies and works entirely in the browser.
-Unsupported browsers show a "browser not supported" message.
+3. **Frame capture method**: Use server-side yt-dlp + ffmpeg for frame extraction.
+This provides clean frames without YouTube player UI overlay, and avoids browser permission prompts.
+Binaries are downloaded on first use with pinned versions for compatibility.

 4. **Video unavailability**: Store captured frame thumbnails in the database.
 When a video becomes unavailable, show the cached frame image along with the translation data so users can still review their saved vocabulary in context.